 Several of the routes out of this valley are briefly indicated below.
 Some have been better marked in the days of intensive deer-culling, and occasional discs may be found.
 None of these tracks, however, should be re-marked – the whole of the Hutt and Renata headwaters should be treated as a wilderness experience area.
 Recent spray-painting of routes in the southern Maymorn region is deplored, but opinion is converging as to the correct shade of brown or olive needed for the overspray.

-«» A little over an hour from the hut, the stream at (Topo50 BP33 919 585, NZMS260 S26 019 202) marks the base of the spur that climbs to the Alpha bush-edge.
+- A little over an hour from the hut, the stream at (Topo50 BP33 919 585(approve sites)) marks the base of the spur that climbs to the Alpha bush-edge.
 This spur is good going but should not be followed to its bitter end.
 Towards the top a shallow gully develops on the E of the spur, and from this point a climbing sidle will intercept the Alpha Track inside the bush, about 2½ hours from the river.

 - In older times a traditional route into the Eastern Hutt was to drop down from Hells Gate Saddle.
 The small falls are no trouble and the route needs no description.

-«» From Eastern Hutt Hut about 2 hours of good travel up spur (Topo50 BP33 907 577, NZMS260 S26 007 194) reaches Marchant, just short of its top.
+- From the Eastern Hutt Hut, about 2 hours of good travel up spur (Topo50 BP33 907 577(approve sites)) reaches Marchant, just short of its top.
 This spur junction is subtly marked at its top.